Ambiguous Links: Addressing the issues

 Avoid generic link text

-Use descriptive text that clearly, concisely, and contextually indicates the link’s purpose.
+Use descriptive text that clearly and concisely indicates the link’s purpose.

 Even if users can get the context from surrounding content, keep the most meaningful part hyperlinked so screen reader users can navigate link to link.